Skip to main content

 Bulwach (Tarn) is a freelance translator, writer, and editor of children’s books from Thailand.
 She came to Europe to study a Master’s programme in Children’s Literature, Media, and Culture (CLMC) with universities in 6 different countries.
 Tarn has a dream to introduce diverse children’s books from abroad to Thais and to tell the stories of people (especially children) in Thailand and SEA countries to the international community.

-he is especially interested in paper engineering and children’s “political” non-fiction in all forms from books, tv shows, applications, to games.
-So far she has written 5 activity books for preschoolers, 3 published short comics, and some unpublished picture books and novelty books in Thai and English.
+She is especially interested in paper engineering and children’s “political” non-fiction in all forms from books, TV shows, applications, to games.
+So far she has written five preschool activity books, three published short comics, and some unpublished picture books and novelty books in Thai and English.

 She also wrote articles about films/series for a Thai magazine.
 Tarn is now writing reviews for foreign children’s books and studies on children’s literature on her Facebook page, and finishing her children’s non-fiction project.